 Dr. Fernández’s work goes beyond the traditional role of a researcher as she engages and works alongside Parents of Color.
 She does not just “study” Parents of Color, she works directly with them to make research decisions including design, analysis and the presentation of findings.
 Through this process, she is able to give study participants a role in the co-construction of knowledge and a voice in the issues directly affecting them.

-“By centering the schooling engagement experiences of People and Communities of Color, I provide counternarratives that disrupt and refute harmful deficit ideologies that perpetuate inequities in and around schools.” - Dr. Fernández on her goals of fighting systematic oppression and furthering educational equity through research
+“By centering the schooling engagement experiences of People and Communities of Color, I provide counternarratives that disrupt and refute harmful deficit ideologies that perpetuate inequities in and around schools.” - Dr. Erica Fernández

 This work is particularly meaningful for Dr. Fernández as her parents were undocumented Mexican immigrants.
 This personal connection to her work has served as a source of motivation and inspiration, driving her to empower and broaden opportunities for Spanish-speaking Latinx immigrant parents through her research.
 However, her motivation for this area of research is not only because it is familiar, but also because the experiences of undocumented Latinx immigrant parents are historically underreported in academic literature.
 By amplifying their narratives, she is able to humanize their existence and advocate on their behalf – demonstrating a steadfast commitment to social justice in the face of current anti-immigrant sentiment in the United States.